 What is the Sunspot Number?

-The abundance of sunspots on the sun varies on timescales from a few hours to many years.
+The abundance of sunspots on the Sun varies on timescales from a few hours to many years.
 Historically, an index called the 'sunspot number' has been used to quantify the abundance of spots.
-This index is still in wide use today, although for some purposes it has been replaced by more readily and consistently measures indices such as the 10 centimetre solar flux.
+This index is still in wide use today, although for some purposes it has been replaced by more readily and consistently measured indices such as the 10.7 centimetre solar flux.
 The main advantage of the sunspot number is that it is the only index for which we have a long and detailed historical record.

 Sunspot Number (here denoted R) is defined as: